“Medicaton” campaign announced in Delicias medicine health medicines – El Heraldo de Chihuahua

 Luis David Gallegos, president of the Active 20-30 Club, pointed out that there is a season for receiving donated medicines, which will be received in different places such as the Macroplaza of the Lindavista neighborhood, the Municipal DIF, the Municipal Health coordination, Fundación Vida, San Juan Diego asylum, Cáritas dispensaries and service clubs.

-Gallegos recalled that the cold season of the year is approaching in whose months the risk of contracting respiratory diseases increases, noting that the deadline to give away medicines is November 26.
+Gallegos recalled that the cold season of the year is approaching in which months the risk of contracting respiratory diseases increases, noting that the deadline for giving away medicines is November 26.
 That same day, in the Macroplaza, a massive event will take place to close the campaign.

 The medicines received will be classified according to the age range of the people and their conditions.

-Enrique Valenzuela López, director of Human Development and the Common Good, pointed out that one of the tasks of the municipal government is co-participation with civil society, since together a greater benefit can be obtained for the community.
+Enrique Valenzuela López, director of Human Development and the Common Good, pointed out that one of the tasks of the municipal government is co-participation with civil society, since together they can obtain a greater benefit for the community.

-He acknowledged that the “Medicaton” is a sensitive issue for all public servants, who give more importance to the campaign this year than in all previous years, because due to Covid, attention has been lost to all other diseases that affect to society.
+He recognized that the “Medicaton” is a sensitive issue for all public servants, who give more importance to the campaign this year than in all previous years, because due to Covid, attention has been stopped to all other diseases that affect to society.

 .